Soccer-UEFA lead backlash against Super League, UK government vows to step in

 Three of the 12 clubs in the new league - Real Madrid, Manchester City and Chelsea - could be withdrawn from this season's Champions League semi-finals, UEFA executive committee member Jesper Moller told Danish broadcaster DR.

-“The clubs must go, I expect that to happen on Friday.
-Then we have to find out how to finish (this season’s) Champions League tournament,” said Moller, who is the head of the Danish FA.
+"The clubs must go, I expect that to happen on Friday.
+Then we have to find out how to finish (this season's) Champions League tournament," said Moller, who heads the Danish FA.

 The renegade clubs - six from the English Premier League plus three each from Spain and Italy - will be guaranteed places in the new competition in contrast to the Champions League, which requires teams to qualify via their domestic leagues.

+Premier League clubs will meet to discuss the crisis on Tuesday but without the six breakaway clubs present as the remaining 14 clubs focus on their response.

-Britain will do everything possible to block the league and is examining options to penalise the six English teams that have signed up, sports minister Oliver Dowden said on Monday.
+Britain's Prime Minister Boris Johnson has voiced his objections to the plan while his sports minister Oliver Dowden said everything possible will be done to block the league and is examining options to penalise the six Premier League teams to sign up. read more

 "If they can't act, we will," he told parliament.
 "We will put everything on the table to prevent this from happening."